Hyperparameter Optimization for Unsupervised Outlier Detection: : Hyperparameter Optimization for Unsupervised Outlier Detection

 \subsection{(Offline) Meta-training}

 In principle, meta-learning carries over the prior experience of historical (meta-train) tasks to do better on a new task, given the latter at least resembles some of the historical tasks.
 Due to the lack of ground truth labels and/or a reliable internal objective function, the key challenge in HPO for OD is to evaluate the performance of HP settings.
 Thus, the core of \method's meta-learning is \textit{learning} the mapping from \textit{HP settings} onto \textit{ground-truth performance} by the \textit{supervision} from the meta-train database.
-The first part (lines 1-7) of Algorithm \ref{algo:hpod} describes the core steps, and we further discuss on how to learn this mapping (\S 3.3.1) and transfer additional info. for a new task (\S 3.3.2) in the following.
+The first part (lines 1-7) of Algo. \ref{algo:hpod} describes the core steps, and we further discuss on how to learn this mapping (\S \ref{subsec:f_train}) and transfer additional information for a new task (\S \ref{subsec:MSF}) in the following.
+Notably, \textit{offline} meta-training is \textit{one-time} and amortized over many test tasks.

-\subsubsection{3.3.1~Proxy Performance Evaluator (\ftrain).}
+\subsubsection{Proxy Performance Evaluator (\ftrain).}

 In \method, we learn a regressor \f across all meta-train datasets, named \textit{Proxy Performance Evaluator}, that maps their \{\texttt{HP settings}, \texttt{data characteristics}, \texttt{additional signals}\} onto ground truth performance.
 If \f only uses HP settings as the input feature, it fails to capture the performance variation of an HP given different datasets.
 Thus, we need additional input features to enable \f for quantifying dataset similarity, so that \f can make similar HP performance predictions on similar datasets, and vice versa.